InMed's Research of Rare Cannabinoids

 Learn more about InMed’s IntegraSynTM cannabinoid manufacturing system

 InMed’s INM-755 cream under development to treat epidermolysis bullosa (EB)

-InMed’s most advanced compound, INM-755, is a cannabinol topical cream under development for the treatment of epidermolysis bullosa.
+InMed’s most advanced compound, INM-755, is a cannabinol topical cream under clinical development for the treatment of epidermolysis bullosa.
 InMed has completed two Phase 1 studies of INM-755 cream, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.

 Learn more about epidermolysis bullosa.

 Preclinical studies show CBN potential in managing symptoms of EB as well as improving skin integrity in a subset of EB patients

 InMed completed extensive safety pharmacology and toxicology studies of CBN and INM-755 cream that demonstrated promising results and supported advancing the compound into clinical trials.

 In preclinical pharmacology studies, CBN demonstrated activity in reducing markers of inflammation and pain.
 It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to improved skin integrity and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
 Its anti-inflammatory activity may be beneficial in healing chronic wounds where healing has been prevented by prolonged inflammation.

 Rare cannabinoid formulation for glaucoma